jurajtrappl/Travel-Europe/README.md

 #### 5. Visualization
 This stage provides a graphic representation of a path, choosing the cities by clicking on the map, map itself.
-Cities on the map remember their position in x,y coordinates, this helps in the terms of calculating distances that are then assigned to the roads between cities.
-The distance is calculated by using map scale and distance between coordinates.
-When a user selects the city then it is highlighted by a circle.

 ## Main classes
 #### 1. Input